GrantEdwards/Linux-Multiboot/README.md

 #### Grub Defaults

-There are a changes that are recommended in grub settings.
+There are changes that I like to make in grub settings.
 Usually, you do this by editing /etc/default/grub.
 Some distros might want user changes put in different file (usually in a subdirectory of /etc/default/grub.d).